chenwardT/f3/README.md

 Infinite Forum Nesting
 ----------------------

-Forums are structures via adjacency lists:
+Forums are structured via adjacency lists:

 * Easy to add leaf nodes
 * Relocation is simple - just change the forum's forum_id to point to a new parent forum